Camp at Merck

 Cabins: Please respect our cabins and help keep them clean.
 Brooms and dustpans are provided for each cabin.

-- All water from our property must be treated.
+- For your own safety, all water from our property should be treated.

 - Campsites may have nearby streams or springs, but they are not dependable sources of potable water.

 - The water pump located in the Small Animal Barn (at the farm) functions 12 months a year.

 - Carry in and carry out all trash and all personal belongings.

 - Dogs are welcome, but must be leashed around the farm and Visitor’s Center.